-A. An approved purchase order shall be the authority for the issuance of an activity fund check.
-It must be completed and accompanied by supporting documentation (see item C) prior to the issuance of a check.

-- B. A completed purchase order form shall include: - 1.
+- A. An approved purchase order shall be the authority for the issuance of an activity fund check.
+It must be completed and accompanied by supporting documentation (see item C) prior to the issuance of a check. - B. A completed purchase order form shall include: - 1.
 The vendor - 2.
 Date and amount - 3.
 Description of item(s) or service(s) to be purchased - 4.
 Activity account number to be charged - 5.
-Authorizations (Approvals of Principal and Superintendent's designee) - C. The purchase order shall be attached to the supporting documentation and kept on file for audit purposes.
-Proper supporting documentation shall include: - Vendors' original invoices signed by the sponsor.
-Periodic statements are not adequate supporting documentation. - Other supporting documentation may include sales slips, letters, announcements and renewal notices when invoices are not provided by the vendor.
-All supporting documentation must be signed by the sponsor. - D. All invoices shall be checked to ascertain that sales tax has not been charged since purchases made by schools are tax exempt.
+Authorizations (Approvals of Principal and Superintendent's designee)

+- C. The purchase order shall be attached to the supporting documentation and kept on file for audit purposes.
+Proper supporting documentation shall include: - 1.
+Vendors' original invoices signed by the sponsor.
+Periodic statements are not adequate supporting documentation. - 2.
+Other supporting documentation may include sales slips, letters, announcements and renewal notices when the vendor does not provide invoices.
+The sponsor must sign all supporting documentation. - D. All invoices shall be checked to ascertain that sales tax has not been charged since purchases made by schools are tax exempt.
 Exemption certificates are available through the Purchasing Office.
 Sales tax is not reimbursable. - E. Texas law requires that all invoices be paid to vendors within 30 days of receipt of the goods/services.
 If the district fails to pay promptly, the vendor can assess penalty & interest charges.
 If a staff member neglects to submit an invoice on a timely basis, he/she may be held personally liable for the penalty & interest charges. - F. The Accounts Payable Coordinator shall determine the date that vendors will be paid, so employees should not make prior commitments to vendors about check disbursements.
+Contact the Accounts Payable Office at 903-434-8676 for a schedule of check releases.